 “N Street Village feels like home for me.
 The Village truly embodies the model of treating every person with dignity and respect, right down to the daily greetings and inside jokes.
 I appreciate every opportunity to get to know and learn from all the clients and staff members, as they are what makes this job worthwhile.
 I feel very lucky to have been welcomed into a community that helps me grow in my understanding of structural inequalities within our country’s economic and sociopolitical systems.
 Through trainings about trauma-informed care and crisis response, N Street Village is also helping me acquire valuable skills to advocate and support our clients.
 Some of my daily tasks in the Wellness Center include acting as a liaison for health care professionals, distributing over-the-counter medicine, and leading a group about women’s empowerment.
 I also assist the Day Center with serving meals, distributing toiletry items, and forming closer relationships with clients.
 While I am still working on starting the HIV testing initiatives, I have been working with groups of clients and staff to promote education and information about the epidemic.
 All of these experiences combine into an enjoyable, exciting, and full experience at N Street Village.”

 “My time at WWH has illuminated the intricacies of health and humanity.
 By offering a breadth of services from medical care and behavioral health to legal services and research, WWH thoroughly grasps the concept of holistic care offered in a culturally competent manner.
 I have the privilege of contributing to WWH’s narrative in a variety of ways.
-My main roles involve being a health educator and volunteer coordinator in the Community Health department, but I also serve as the +1 Peer Mentor Program coordinator and lead the Bathhouse Initiative.
+My main roles involve being a health educator and volunteer coordinator in the community health department, but I am also the coordinator of the +1 Peer Mentor Program and lead the bathhouse initiative.
 As a health educator, I provide HIV testing and counseling, link patients to care, and engage in community work that promotes sexual health.
 Serving as the volunteer coordinator, I have the opportunity to engage others in addressing D.C.’s HIV epidemic through training and education.
 With the +1 Peer Mentor Program, I help connect mentees newly diagnosed with HIV to experienced HIV+ mentors.
 This mentorship program offers the mentee an opportunity to discuss any issues they may face, from medication fatigue to talking about their status with loved ones.
 In addition to these positions, I also oversee the Bathhouse Initiative– a robust strategy to provide care to a key portion of D.C.’s LGBTQ+ population.
 This unique project allows me to work with local bathhouses to conduct outreach services for priority populations.
 My experience thus far at WWH has been transformative.
 Every day, I am greeted with new opportunities and challenges that push me to become a better health advocate, care provider, and member of the community.
 I am grateful for the chance to engage in this meaningful work and know that I will carry its lessons with me forever.”

 “Down the street from the Eastern Market metro station, a colorful door advertises free HIV and STI testing.
 Ringing the doorbell and hearing the familiar “You can pull on the door” welcomes one down the stairs into the Peer Education Center, more commonly known as the PEC.
 Here, I serve as an HIV and STI tester and counselor for clients who drop in to check their status.
 I’ve come to really enjoy the one-on-one interactions in the testing room, because despite an established set of steps that must be completed, each counseling session is unique.
 From joking around with clients to being a calm presence in the midst of a client’s anxiety, my time in the testing room has provided me with so many opportunities to connect with individuals and make an otherwise potentially uncomfortable or stressful experience more manageable.
 In my other role as a workshop facilitator, I assist with the ten-week health education and workforce preparedness program that equips youth to eventually serve as Peer Representatives leading outreach events in the community.
 Aside from the clients and youth who frequent the space, the individuals staffing the PEC are the reason I look forward to coming to work.
 We have our quiet days, but oftentimes you can find us roaring with laughter as someone relates an absurd story from their morning, tuning into a nature documentary or Jeopardy on the TV, or playing Just Dance on a staff member’s Nintendo Switch.
 The staff here really are a family, and I’m thankful to have witnessed that dynamic as we’ve both celebrated another’s success and pulled together in the face of another’s tragedy.
 Their commitment to each other and the youth who’ve grown up in this space is unparalleled in a professional setting, and I count myself lucky to be able to share in that energy on a daily basis.”

 “I have the incredible pleasure of working at WWH, a large nonprofit health clinic and a leader in the advancement of LGBTQ+ health care.
 My job is really unparalleled for a new college graduate.
-I spend 50% of my time in WWH’s Community Health department, and 50% of the time I help manage the evening Sexual Health clinic (formerly called the Gay Men’s Health and Wellness Clinic).
+I spend 50% of my time in WWH’s Community Health department, and 50% of the time I help manage the evening Sexual Health Clinic (formerly called the Gay Men’s Health and Wellness Clinic).

-As a Community Health Educator, I am scheduled for weekly HIV testing and counseling shifts.
+As a community health educator, I am scheduled for weekly HIV testing and counseling shifts.
 During this time, anyone from the public can come in to get a free rapid HIV test and even get a full STI panel to screen for the most popular STIs.
 I really love the counseling aspect of my job, because I have the opportunity to really make someone’s day, educate them, and calm their anxieties about everything pertaining to sexual health.
 I also do a lot of community outreach events, sometimes using our mobile testing van, which is great because I get to get out in the community and help educate and test people.

 I can’t imagine what kind of future medical provider I would be had I not taken a risk and embarked on such a life changing journey with the Washington AIDS Partnership.
 I have had the chance to interact with so many diverse groups of people, and I love it.
 From the nuances of medicine to the dynamic world of health insurance, every day I learn so much.
 I am more confident in my ability to interact in a clinical setting with patients and I plan to use my experiences in public health to better care for the community as a medical provider.”